norvig/paip-lisp/docs/preface.md

 In accepting the privilege of being treated as an "adult," the reader also accepts a responsibility-to look up unfamiliar terms in an appropriate reference source.

 ## Outline of the Book
-{:#s0020}
-{:.h1hd}

 This book is organized into five parts.
-!!!(p) {:.para_fl}

-**[Part I](parti.xhtml)** introduces the Common Lisp programming language.
+**Part I** introduces the Common Lisp programming language.

-[Chapter 1](B9780080571157500017.xhtml) gives a quick introduction by way of small examples that demonstrate the novel features of Lisp.
+[Chapter 1](chapter1) gives a quick introduction by way of small examples that demonstrate the novel features of Lisp.
 It can be safely skipped or skimmed by the experienced programmer.

-[Chapter 2](B9780080571157500029.xhtml) is a more extended example showing how the Lisp primitives can be put together to form a program.
+[Chapter 2](chapter2) is a more extended example showing how the Lisp primitives can be put together to form a program.
 It should be studied carefully by the novice, and even the experienced programmer will want to look through it to get a feel for my programming style.

-[Chapter 3](B9780080571157500030.xhtml) provides an overview of the Lisp primitives.
+[Chapter 3](chapter3) provides an overview of the Lisp primitives.
 It can be skimmed on first reading and used as a reference whenever an unfamiliar function is mentioned in the text.

-[Part I](parti.xhtml) has been kept intentionally brief, so that there is more room for presenting actual AI programs.
+Part I has been kept intentionally brief, so that there is more room for presenting actual AI programs.
 Unfortunately, that means that another text or reference book (or online help) may be needed to clarify some of the more esoteric features of the language.
 My recommendations for texts are on page xiii.

-The reader may also want to refer to [chapter 25](B978008057115750025X.xhtml), which offers some debugging and troubleshooting hints.
+The reader may also want to refer to [chapter 25](chapter25), which offers some debugging and troubleshooting hints.

-**[Part II](partii.xhtml)** covers four early AI programs that all use rule-based pattern-matching techniques.
+**Part II** covers four early AI programs that all use rule-based pattern-matching techniques.
 By starting with relatively simple versions of the programs and then improving them and moving on to more complex programs, the reader is able to gradually acquire increasingly advanced programming skills.

-[Chapter 4](B9780080571157500042.xhtml) presents a reconstruction of GPS !!!(span) {:.smallcaps} , the General Problem Solver.
+[Chapter 4](chapter4) presents a reconstruction of GPS, the General Problem Solver.
-The implementation follows the STRIPS !!!(span) {:.smallcaps} approach.
+The implementation follows the STRIPS approach.

-[Chapter 5](B9780080571157500054.xhtml) describes ELIZA !!!(span) {:.smallcaps} , a program that mimics human dialogue.
+[Chapter 5](chapter5) describes ELIZA, a program that mimics human dialogue.
-This is followed by a chapter that generalizes some of the techniques used in GPS !!!(span) {:.smallcaps} and ELIZA !!!(span) {:.smallcaps} and makes them available as tools for use in subsequent programs.
+This is followed by a chapter that generalizes some of the techniques used in GPS and ELIZA and makes them available as tools for use in subsequent programs.

-[Chapter 7](B9780080571157500078.xhtml) covers STUDENT !!!(span) {:.smallcaps} , a program that solves high-school-level algebra word problems.
+[Chapter 7](chapter7) covers STUDENT, a program that solves high-school-level algebra word problems.

-[Chapter 8](B978008057115750008X.xhtml) develops a small subset of the MACSYMA !!!(span) {:.smallcaps} program for doing symbolic algebra, including differential and integral calculus.
+[Chapter 8](chapter8) develops a small subset of the MACSYMA program for doing symbolic algebra, including differential and integral calculus.
 It may be skipped by those who shy away from heavy mathematics.

-**[Part III](partiii.xhtml)** detours from AI for a moment to present some general tools for more efficient programming.
+**Part III** detours from AI for a moment to present some general tools for more efficient programming.
 The reader who masters the material in this part can be considered an advanced Lisp programmer.

-[Chapter 9](B9780080571157500091.xhtml) is a detailed study of efficiency techniques, concentrating on caching, indexing, compilation, and delaying computation.
+[Chapter 9](chapter9) is a detailed study of efficiency techniques, concentrating on caching, indexing, compilation, and delaying computation.
-[Chapter 10](B9780080571157500108.xhtml) covers lower-level efficiency issues such as using declarations, avoiding garbage generation, and choosing the right data structure.
+[Chapter 10](chapter10) covers lower-level efficiency issues such as using declarations, avoiding garbage generation, and choosing the right data structure.

-[Chapter 11](B978008057115750011X.xhtml) presents the Prolog language.
+[Chapter 11](chapter11) presents the Prolog language.
 The aim is two-fold: to show how to write an interpreter for another language, and to introduce the important features of Prolog, so that they can be used where appropriate.
-[Chapter 12](B9780080571157500121.xhtml) shows how a compiler for Prolog can be 20 to 200 times faster than the interpreter.
+[Chapter 12](chapter12) shows how a compiler for Prolog can be 20 to 200 times faster than the interpreter.

-[Chapter 13](B9780080571157500133.xhtml) introduces object-oriented programming in general, then explores the Common Lisp Object System (CLOS).
+[Chapter 13](chapter13) introduces object-oriented programming in general, then explores the Common Lisp Object System (CLOS).

-[Chapter 14](B9780080571157500145.xhtml) discusses the advantages and limitations of both logic-oriented and object-oriented programming, and develops a knowledge representation formalism using all the techniques of [part III](partiii.xhtml).
+[Chapter 14](chapter14) discusses the advantages and limitations of both logic-oriented and object-oriented programming, and develops a knowledge representation formalism using all the techniques of part III.

-**[Part IV](partiv.xhtml)** covers some advanced AI programs.
+**Part IV** covers some advanced AI programs.

-[Chapter 15](B9780080571157500157.xhtml) uses the techniques of [part III](partiii.xhtml) to come up with a much more efficient implementation of MACSYMA !!!(span) {:.smallcaps} .
+[Chapter 15](chapter15) uses the techniques of part III to come up with a much more efficient implementation of MACSYMA.
 It uses the idea of a canonical form, and replaces the very general rewrite rule approach with a series of more specific functions.

-[Chapter 16](B9780080571157500169.xhtml) covers the EMYCIN !!!(span) {:.smallcaps} expert system shell, a backward chaining rule-based system based on certainty factors.
+[Chapter 16](chapter16) covers the EMYCIN expert system shell, a backward chaining rule-based system based on certainty factors.
-The MYCIN !!!(span) {:.smallcaps} medical expert system is also covered briefly.
+The MYCIN medical expert system is also covered briefly.

-[Chapter 17](B9780080571157500170.xhtml) covers the Waltz line-labeling algorithm for polyhedra (using Huffman-Clowes labels).
+[Chapter 17](chapter17) covers the Waltz line-labeling algorithm for polyhedra (using Huffman-Clowes labels).
 Different approaches to constraint propagation and backtracking are discussed.

-[Chapter 18](B9780080571157500182.xhtml) presents a program that plays an excellent game of Othello.
+[Chapter 18](chapter18) presents a program that plays an excellent game of Othello.
 The technique used, alpha-beta searching, is appropriate to a wide variety of two-person games.

-[Chapter 19](B9780080571157500194.xhtml) is an introduction to natural language processing.
+[Chapter 19](chapter19) is an introduction to natural language processing.
 It covers context-free grammar, top-down and bottom-up parsing, chart parsing, and some semantic interpretation and preferences.

-[Chapter 20](B9780080571157500200.xhtml) extends the linguistic coverage of the previous chapter and introduces logic grammars, using the Prolog compiler developed in [chapter 11](B978008057115750011X.xhtml).
+[Chapter 20](chapter20) extends the linguistic coverage of the previous chapter and introduces logic grammars, using the Prolog compiler developed in [chapter 11](chapter11).

-[Chapter 21](B9780080571157500212.xhtml) is a fairly comprehensive grammar of English using the logic grammar formalism.
+[Chapter 21](chapter21) is a fairly comprehensive grammar of English using the logic grammar formalism.
 The problems of going from a simple idea to a realistic, comprehensive program are discussed.

-**[Part V](partv.xhtml)** includes material that is peripheral to AI but important for any serious Lisp programmer.
+**Part V** includes material that is peripheral to AI but important for any serious Lisp programmer.

-[Chapter 22](B9780080571157500224.xhtml) presents the Scheme dialect of Lisp.
+[Chapter 22](chapter22) presents the Scheme dialect of Lisp.
 A simple Scheme interpreter is developed, then a properly tail-recursive interpreter, then an interpreter that explicitly manipulates continuations and supports `call/cc`.
-[Chapter 23](B9780080571157500236.xhtml) presents a Scheme compiler.
+[Chapter 23](chapter23) presents a Scheme compiler.

-[Chapter 24](B9780080571157500248.xhtml) presents the features that are unique to American National Standards Institute (ANSI) Common Lisp.
+[Chapter 24](chapter24) presents the features that are unique to American National Standards Institute (ANSI) Common Lisp.
 This includes the `loop` macro, as well as error handling, pretty printing, series and sequences, and the package facility.

-[Chapter 25](B978008057115750025X.xhtml) is a guide to troubleshooting and debugging Lisp programs.
+[Chapter 25](chapter25) is a guide to troubleshooting and debugging Lisp programs.

 The bibliography lists over 200 sources, and there is a comprehensive index.
 In addition, the appendix provides a directory of publicly available Lisp programs.

 ## How to Use This Book
-{:#s0025}
-{:.h1hd}

 The intended audience for this book is broad: anyone who wants to become an advanced Lisp programmer, and anyone who wants to be an advanced AI practitioner.
 There are several recommended paths through the book:
-!!!(p) {:.para_fl}

-*   *In an Introductory AI Course:* Concentrate on parts I and II, and at least one example from [part IV](partiv.xhtml).
+*   *In an Introductory AI Course:* Concentrate on parts I and II, and at least one example from part IV.

-*   *In an Advanced AI Programming Course:* Concentrate on parts I, II and IV, skipping chapters that are of less interest and adding as much of [part III](partiii.xhtml) as time permits.
+*   *In an Advanced AI Programming Course:* Concentrate on parts I, II and IV, skipping chapters that are of less interest and adding as much of part III as time permits.

-*   *In an Advanced Programming Languages Course:* Concentrate on parts I and V, with selections from [part III](partiii.xhtml).
+*   *In an Advanced Programming Languages Course:* Concentrate on parts I and V, with selections from part III.
-Cover [chapters 11](B978008057115750011X.xhtml) and [13](B9780080571157500133.xhtml) if similar material is not presented with another text.
+Cover [chapters 11](chapter11) and [13](chapter13) if similar material is not presented with another text.

 *   *For the Professional Lisp Programmer:* Read as much of the book as possible, and refer back to it often.
-[Part III](partiii.xhtml) and [chapter 25](B978008057115750025X.xhtml) are particularly important.
+Part III and [chapter 25](chapter25) are particularly important.

 ## Supplementary Texts and Reference Books
-{:#s0030}
-{:.h1hd}

 The definitive reference source is Steele's *Common Lisp the Language*.
 From 1984 to 1990, this unambiguously defined the language Common Lisp.